Chiba Medical J. 93E:39~43,2017

 [ Case Report ]

-Introduction: Total Spondylectomy(TS) of L5 remains challenging given its anatomical position.
 The reconstruction materials have not been designed for L5 reconstruction and shaping them to fit the lumbar lordosis is difficult.
 An expandable cage is the most reliable implant for reconstruction of the anterior column.

 Case presentation: A 68-year-old man presented with a high grade sarcoma of an L5 lumbar vertebra, which we treated surgically using a two-stage TS.
 At the time of admission, the patient complained of lower extremity pain due to spinal nerve root compression and he had difficulty walking.
 We performed TS, and acquired three-column stability using a wedge resection of the S1 endplate, an expandable cage, and fixation using pedicle screws and rods.
 His lower extremity pain improved and he could walk unassisted 6 months after surgery.
-Conclusion: When TS of L5 is required, an expandable cage may be useful for reconstructing the anterior column.
-We further propose that TS of L5, should be considered a two-stage surgery involving a combination of posterior and anterior approaches, performed on separate days.
-Such an approach is recommended because of the complexity of the anatomical position, the biomechanical reconstruction difficulty, and the invasiveness of the surgery.

 The goals of surgical treatment of lumbosacral malignancy are to relieve dura or nerve compression, remove malignant tissue, and reconstruct a stable spine.
 In recent years, TS surgery has become more prevalent as a curative treatment approach for metastatic spinal tumors and for primary spinal malignancies.
-However, TS of the lower lumbar spine, particularly at L5, remains challenging given its anatomical position(major vessels bifurcate in front of the vertebral body and nerve roots are located behind the vertebral body) and biomechanical properties1.
+However, TS of the lower lumbar spine, particularly at L5, remains challenging given its anatomical position(major vessels bifurcate in front of the vertebral body and nerve roots are located behind the vertebral body) and biomechanical properties[1].
 We report a patient who underwent TS for a primary, malignant, L5 spinal tumor.

 A 68-year-old man reported to his local hospital with a complaint of lower back and leg pain.
 X-ray and computed tomography(CT) images revealed a lumbar spinal tumor at L5, and he was referred to our hospital.
 An excisional biopsy of the tumor revealed a low-grade sarcoma.
 At the time, he had difficulty walking because of the severe bilateral leg pain.
 A physical examination demonstrated motor weakness of the extensor hallucis longus(Manual Muscle Test, 3/5).
 He had no bladder or rectal disturbances.
 Sensory examination confirmed hypoalgesia on both sides of the L5 distribution area (Figure 1).
 Laboratory investigation showed that C-reactive protein(CRP) levels were slightly elevated (3.5), and enzyme assays indicated that his liver and renal functions were within normal ranges.